The feature screenplay was voted WINNER of the 2015 Screencraft Horror Screenplay Contest.

 This short was accomplished on an extremely limited budget and only shows a minimalistic look at the werewolf transformation effects.
 The final werewolf is not shown, but is going to be a beast straight out of the depths of hell.

-"... an awesome werewolf short ...
+"... a kickass werewolf short ...
 When Hamilton gets the feature version down, count me in."

 - Mike McCutchen, AIN'T IT COOL NEWS